History of Yoga – Exploring Its Origins and the 6 Major Periods That Define It

 We seem to need to be challenged and tested in order to understand our own capacities.

 Founder of Integral Yoga and the author and translator of one of the most-read versions of The Yoga Sutras of Patanjali.

 Maharishi Mahesh Yogi:

-Popularized Transcendental Meditation in the 1960s.
+Popularized Transcendental Meditation and mantra chanting in the 1960s.